rosantori/o-mural/README.md

 $ npm install
 $ npm start
 ```
-Oopen a new terminal and run the mobile version
+Open a new terminal and run the mobile version
  ```
  $ cd <path to>/o-mural/mobile
  $ npm install